akihiro-inui/MusicGenreClassifiaction/README.md

 The multilayer Perceptron to this project consists of 3 layers with relu function.
 The training data is splitted into 10% for the validation and 90% for the training.
 It loads the data from "Data.csv".

-Convolutional Neural Network (Recent trial)

-Based on the blog from an intern at Spotify[6], the convolutional neural network was applied to the dataset "Featuremaps" instead of Mel-spectrograms.
-It consists of 3 convolutional layers with 3 times maxpooling.

 To be updated.